 Jefferson School was central to the local African American community’s educational, social, and political history during the 20th century.
 The first school on the property, Jefferson Colored Graded/Elementary School, providing education through grade eight, opened in 1894 but was demolished 1959.
 The oldest portion of the current school was constructed in 1926, and added onto in 1938-39, 1958, and 1959, and opened during an era when most Virginia jurisdictions failed to offer high-school education to African Americans.
 The 1959 construction added a gymnasium that now houses the Carver Recreation Center.
 In 1951, the school was converted from a high to an elementary school when the City of Charlottesville and Albemarle County opened a joint high school for black students.
 In 1958, the NAACP filed a suit on behalf of a few Jefferson students who sought to desegregate Charlottesville schools, which resulted in a desegregation court order to the city.
 While the city struggled to integrate its schools, Jefferson School served the area’s citizens as a venue and focal point for an emerging and energized African American community.
 During academic year 1965-66, Jefferson School saw the first broadly integrated program for both black and white junior high students from the entire Charlottesville school system; it followed as the venue for black and white sixth graders in 1966-67.
 In each case, the school ushered the city into the era of full integration.

 The 2005 nomination was limited to the extant school building and recreation center.
-The 2006 amendment was submitted to include information on the “Old” Jefferson Graded Elementary School site, located within the original register boundaries.
+In 2006 an amendment was submitted to include information on the “Old” Jefferson Graded Elementary School site, located within the original register boundaries.